-The Company leases warehouse and/or office facilities throughout the United States and Canada through month-to-month rental agreements.
+We lease warehouse and/or office facilities throughout the United States and Canada through month-to-month rental agreements.

-Leases for semi-truck trailers expire in 2015 and are classified as operating leases.
-Six year leases for semi-trucks expire in 2018 and are classified as capital leases.
-Rental payments including prior leases were \$574 in 2014 and \$581 in 2013.
-Amortization of equipment under capital lease was \$284 in 2014.
+Leases for semi-truck trailers expired in 2015 and are classified as operating leases.
+Six year leases for OTR (over-the-road) tractors expire in 2018 and are classified as capital leases.
+After reevaluating our fleet delivery needs, we returned five OTR tractors financed by the capital lease arrangement with a remaining liability of \$445 during the second quarter of fiscal 2015 that resulted in a gain of \$75.
+Rental payments including prior leases were \$448 in 2015 and \$574 in 2014.
+Amortization of equipment under capital lease was \$225 in 2015.